-The University of Hartford has three separate campuses.
+The University of Hartford has two separate campuses.
 All policy statements contained within this report apply to all campuses unless otherwise indicated.

-- 1. Main Campus is located at 200 Bloomfield Avenue in Hartford, CT.
-This campus is comprised of 350 acres and contains residence halls, as well as educational and administrative facilities. - 2.
-Asylum Avenue Campus is located at 1265 Asylum Avenue in Hartford, CT.
-This campus is located less than 2 miles from Main Campus and is comprised of residential facilities as well as educational and administrative facilities. - 3.
-Mort and Irma Handel Performing Arts Center is located at 35 Westbourne Parkway in Hartford, CT.
-This campus is just 1.5 miles southeast of the Main Campus and is comprised of educational and administrative facilities.
+- Main Campus is located at 200 Bloomfield Avenue in Hartford, CT.
+This campus is comprised of 350 acres and contains residence halls, as well as educational and administrative facilities.

+- Mort and Irma Handel Performing Arts

+Center is located at 35 Westbourne Parkway

+in Hartford, CT.
+This campus is just 1.5 miles

+southeast of the Main Campus and is

+comprised of educational and administrative

+facilities.